-The decrease in basin atmospheric heat storage S from an initial adiabatic profile (potential temperature θ_0 = constant) in late afternoon per unit of basin horizontal area can be calculated for a given vertical profile of potential temperature $\theta(z)$, as follows:

-$$S = -\frac{\int{0}^{h} c{p} \rho(z) [\theta{0} - \theta(z)] A(z) dz}{A{h}} \quad (J \text{ m}^{-2}), \quad (1)$$ where c_p is the specific heat of air at constant pressure, $\rho(z)$ is the air density, A(z) is the basin drainage area, and potential temperature is assumed to be horizontally homogeneous within the basin.
-For the three experiments, S has been calculated numerically for each of the soundings at site TS1.
-The integrations were made to a height of h = 120 m because this level remains above the major cooling that takes place in the basin.
-The basin drainage area at this height is $A_h = 2.17$ km2 (see Fig. 3).
-The integrations were performed using 10m height intervals, and the constant potential temperatures and times of the initial afternoon soundings were estimated from surface temperature data and the first afternoon soundings for each of the three experiments.
-The potential temperatures and times for EXP1, EXP2, and EXP3 were 313.6 and 1730, 313.3 and 1700, and 308.3 K and 1845 MST, respectively.
+The decrease in basin atmospheric heat storage S from an initial adiabatic profile (θ_0 = constant) in late afternoon per unit of basin horizontal area can be calculated for a given vertical profile of potential temperature $\theta(z)$, as follows where c_p is the specific heat of air at constant pressure, $\rho(z)$ is the air density, A(z) is the basin drainage area, and potential temperature is assumed to be horizontally homogeneous within the basin.
+S has been calculated numerically for each of the soundings at site TS1 for the three experiments.
+The integrations were made to a height of h = 120 m since this level remains above the major cooling that takes place in the basin.
+The basin drainage area at this height is $A_h = 2.17 \text{ km}^2$ (see Fig. 3).
+The integrations were performed using 10-m height intervals, and the constant potential temperature data and the first afternoon soundings for each of the three experiments.
+The times and temperatures for EXP1, EXP2 and EXP3 were 313.6 and 1730, 313.3 and 1700, and 308.3K and 1845 MST, respectively.